 Note for Part II: You may wish to have students begin their food log a few days before you do this activity (although it is not necessary).
 You may also wish to go to the grocery store as a class instead of asking students to visit on their own and/or instead of having students email grocery store managers.

-Part I: Watch Video
+Part I: A look at tomatoes